All of the Six Flags Locations in the US: Ranked

 It also features a total of 14 adventurous rides including 11 roller coasters, 3 water rides, and unlimited fun.

-This Goliath hyper-coaster is hands down the best coaster in the park.
+The Goliath hyper-coaster is hands down the best coaster in the park.

 The lower lap bars allow riders to get the 'floating' feeling during the ride as well as get the full experience of air-time.